 ENG 564: Cultural Studies Seminar in American Modernism

-Defining American Modernism as the cultural response to rapid changes in society brought on by new technologies and social patterns, this course introduces students to cultural studies/historicist approaches to the study of modernist American literature, inviting students to examine the interplay between literature, popular culture, and the controversies and events that shaped early twentieth-century Americans’ sense that they were both inhabiting and building a wholly new social world.
+Defining American Modernism as the cultural response to rapid changes in society brought on by new technologies and social patterns, this course introduces students to cultural studies/historicist approaches to the study of modernist American literature, inviting students to examine the interplay between literature, popular culture, and the controversies and events that shaped early 20th century Americans’ sense that they were both inhabiting and building a wholly new social world.

 ENG 565: Seminar in British Literature

 ENG 570: Seminar in History of English Language